00ste/em-field-on-multilayer/README.md

 xpn, zpn
 ```
 The input points file is a list of pairs `xp, zp`, which are both real doubleing point numbers.

+## Output format

+The output file will be a `.csv` file containing one row for every point, and the following columns:
+- The x coordinate of the point.
+- The z coordinate of the point.
+- The real part of the x component of E (or the magnitude of the x component of E is `-p` is specified).
+- The imaginary part of the x component of E (or the phase of the x component of E is `-p` is specified).
+- The real part of the y component of E (or the magnitude of the y component of E is `-p` is specified).
+- The imaginary part of the y component of E (or the phase y of the component of E is `-p` is specified).
+- The real part of the z component of E (or the magnitude of the z component of E is `-p` is specified).
+- The imaginary part of the z component of E (or the phase of the z component of E is `-p` is specified).
+- The real part of the x component of H (or the magnitude of the x component of H is `-p` is specified).
+- The imaginary part of the x component of H (or the phase of the x component of H is `-p` is specified).
+- The real part of the y component of H (or the magnitude of the y component of H is `-p` is specified).
+- The imaginary part of the y component of H (or the phase of the y component of H is `-p` is specified).
+- The real part of the z component of H (or the magnitude of the z component of H is `-p` is specified).
+- The imaginary part of the z component of H (or the phase of the z component of H is `-p` is specified).